After Supreme Court ruling, can EPA still tackle climate change?

 And the high court has turned to it on a few occasions recently.
 Last fall, in a short per curiam opinion, the court struck down the Center for Disease Control’s eviction moratorium.
 And in January, in another per curiam opinion, the court struck down the Department of Labor’s COVID-19 vaccine and testing mandate for most U.S. employers.

-Those cases, among others, are examples of “extraordinary cases” about agency regulations of such “economic and political significance” that it “provides a “reason to hesitate before concluding that Congress” meant to confer such authority,” wrote Chief Justice Roberts in his majority opinion.
+Those cases, among others, are examples of “extraordinary cases” about agency regulations of such “economic and political significance” that it “provides a ‘reason to hesitate before concluding that Congress’ meant to confer such authority,” wrote Chief Justice Roberts in his majority opinion.

 The Clean Power Plan was another such case, he said, because it had the significant economic effect of shifting how the country’s electrical grid generates power; because Congress had already considered and declined to implement similar policies, like an emissions-trading market; and because the Clean Air Act wasn’t designed to address climate change, among other reasons.